mejkej/Bitcoin-Introduction/README.md

+#Bitcoin-Introduction
-README.md file off my first ever webdevelopment project.
+My first ever web developement project.

 So what is the use for this website?
 I give the user information and trying to spread the word of bitcoin.